FirelyTeam/firely-docs-firely-net-sdk/model/bundles.rst

 case, the server will send you a Bundle, and you will browse through the contents to process the data.
-Sometimes you will need to construct a Bundle instance and fill in the details, for example when you are going to setup a FHIR document, or want to perform a :ref:`transaction <transactions>`, or if you're implementing the server side response to a search request.
+Sometimes you will need to construct a Bundle instance and fill in the details, for example when you are going to setup a FHIR document, or want to perform a transaction, or if you're implementing the server side response to a search request.

 Looking at the content